JeffW12345/Stamp-Duty-Calculator/README.md

 Runs on localhost: http://127.0.0.1:8080/

-Also contains a dynamic GET endpoing that returns JSON, accessable using taxName and propertyValue parameters: /search/:propertyValue/:taxType
+Also contains a dynamic GET endpoint that returns JSON, accessable using taxName and propertyValue parameters: /search/:propertyValue/:taxType

 For example http://127.0.0.1:8080/search?propertyValue=1000000&taxType=lbbt results in: